genesNi/Bash_forBeginner/README.md

        wget http://example.com/project_A/sample_${i}.fastq.gz
    done
 ```
-use `awk` for pattern matching and data manipulation
+use `awk` for pattern matching and data manipulation only for formatted data like CSV or TSV etc
 cheat code for awk

 ```bash